Norman Francis

-Biography

-Early life and education
+Early life

 Francis was born in Lafayette, Louisiana, the son of poor parents, neither of whom had finished high school.
 His father was a barber who rode to work each day on a bicycle because the family did not own a car.
 He earned pocket money by shining shoes on Lafayette's main street.

 His parents felt that Francis, his three sisters and his brother needed an education.
 Norman and his brother and sisters attended Catholic schools and his parents saw to it that the children rarely missed school.
-"I had to have a fever, and really be ill before I dared to try to miss school," he has said.
+"I had to have a fever, and really be ill before I dared to try to miss school," he said.
 His parents also made certain that the children attended Mass on Sunday and were punctual in their religious duties.
 His brother, Joseph Abel Francis, would later become an auxiliary bishop who retired from active ministry in 1995 and died in 1997.

 After he graduated from St. Paul High School in 1948, he turned his interest toward the military, but because of the interest of one of the teaching sisters at St. Paul High School, Francis found himself with a work scholarship to Xavier University in New Orleans.

 The "work" part of this scholarship landed him in the university library, where he repaired damaged books.
 By his senior year he had worked himself up to night supervisor of library services.
 Francis was an honor student and was president of his class all four years.
 In his senior year he was chosen the president of the student body..
 Francis earned a B.S. degree from the university in 1952.
 He then became the first African-American to enroll at Loyola University New Orleans, where he attended the Loyola University Law School for his J.D., a degree he received in 1955.

-He has said that one reason that he was accepted was because he had been active in the National Federation of Catholic Colleges, where he became acquainted with several of the Jesuit fathers on the Loyola University faculty.
+He said that one reason that he was accepted was because he had been active in the National Federation of Catholic Colleges, where he became acquainted with several of the Jesuit fathers on the Loyola University faculty.
 Francis graduated from Loyola with honors with a Doctor of Jurisprudence degree in 1955 and he began to practice law.
 He soon decided that the law was not for him.
 "I could have made a great deal of money," he said later, "but I could help only a few people.
 The future belongs to those who are educated, so I turned to education."